Updated: Dec 13, 2020

 "You have the worst back I have ever seen!"

-Who has been told any of the above quotes?
+Have you been told any of the above sayings?

 I have heard these from countless patients over the past few years.